niv-l/reflex/README.txt

 Change the `-browser=` flag in the final `surfraw` command to your preferred browser, or remove it to use the surfraw default.

+NOTE: The script now tries to guess your compositor and adjusts the command accordingly.

 Clipboard Utility (for X11):
 The script defaults to `wl-paste` for Wayland.
 For X11, replace the `query=$(wl-paste ...)` line with one of the following: